-Neil Fleming’s “VARK” model, in which he splits learners into categories of Visual, Aural, Reading/Writing, and Kinesthetic, has caused quite a controversy.
+Neil Fleming’s “VARK” model, in which he splits learners into categories based on learning style of Visual, Aural, Reading/Writing, and Kinesthetic, has caused quite a controversy.

 Critics say it’s impossible to classify learners this way and you shouldn’t change your teaching according to the type of learner you think you have.
 And yet, it’s helpful to understand the various ways the brain absorbs new information.